Details are correct at the time of advertising and are subject to change due to educational reasons and service reconfiguration.

 Forensic psychiatrists work alongside many other services including the police, probation, courts, Crown Prosecution Service and prisons.
 See information below.

 Psychiatry is a branch of medicine.
 Psychiatrists are doctors who have trained at medical school and then specialise in psychiatry (rather than, for example, general practice, surgery, general medicine, paediatrics etc).

-After training for three to four years in psychiatry, it is possible to specialise; one of the specialities is forensic psychiatry (others include old age psychiatry, child and adolescent psychiatry, substance misuse, rehabilitation etc).
+After training for three to four years in psychiatry, it is possible to specialise; one of the specialities is forensic psychiatry (others include old age psychiatry, child and adolescent psychiatry, substance misuse, rehabilitation etc)

 What do forensic psychiatrists do?

-Community forensic psychiatrists manage a mix of inpatients and outpatients.
 The work of forensic psychiatrists, as for all doctors, covers many areas including clinical and managerial roles as well as teaching.
 Forensic psychiatrists lead strong multidisciplinary teams.
 Some specific aspects of the work of forensic psychiatrists include:

 - a strong focus on risk assessment.